 Head Coach: Florida Gulf Coast University

-Under Tollett's guidance, the Eagles have made the transition into the Division I ranks by winning three straight A-Sun regular season titles and posting 112 wins in their first three years.
+Under Tollett's guidance, the Eagles made the transition into the Division I ranks by winning three straight A-Sun regular season titles from 2008-10 and posting 112 wins in their first three years.
 En route to the conference championships, FGCU went 73-20 in the A-Sun - the most conference wins by any team in the country over that span.

 Associate Head Coach: Florida Gulf Coast University

 Assistant Coach: Florida Gulf Coast University

 Wes Sargent joined the FGCU baseball staff as an assistant coach in July 2016.

 A 2014 graduate of FGCU, Sargent played infield and catcher for the Green and Blue during the 2011 and 2012 seasons before transitioning to a coaching role and serving as a student assistant and director of baseball operations during his final two years on the Southwest Florida campus.

 In his new role with the Eagles, Sargent's primary off-field responsibility will lie in assisting associate coach Rusty McKee in the program's recruiting efforts, which has been nationally recognized by Collegiate Baseball Newspaper in previous seasons.